 Wolfgang Fritz Volbach-Fellowship

-Aside library structures, the collection of the RGZM comprises numerous Byzantine original finds and replicas and the collection of Prince Johann Georg zu Sachsen in the Landesmuseum Mainz (permanent loan of the Institute for History of Art and Music Science), and thus offers reference material for research in archaeology, history of art and material culture.
+Aside library structures, the collection of the LEIZA comprises numerous Byzantine original finds and replicas and the collection of Prince Johann Georg zu Sachsen in the Landesmuseum Mainz (permanent loan by the Institute for History of Art and Music Science).
+The collections thus offer reference material for research in archaeology, history of art and material culture.

-- Fellows are invited to present their current research with a paper in the lecture series Byzanz in Mainz.
+- Fellows are invited to present their current research with a paper in the lecture series Byzanz in Mainz & Frankfurt.

-- Please send applications via mail to managing director of the Leibniz-WissenschaftsCampus Mainz Dr. Benjamin Fourlas (fourlas(at)rgzm.de) including application form and copies of academic certificates.
+- The application for 2024 must be submitted electronically by September 4th 2023.
+Please send applications via mail to managing director of the Leibniz-WissenschaftsCampus Mainz/Frankfurt Dr. Benjamin Fourlas (benjamin.fourlas(at)leiza.de) including application form and copies of academic certificates.

 Wolfgang Fritz Volbach